kinbiko/rogerr/DESIGN.md

     err        error
     ctx        context.Context
     msg        string
-    stacktrace []Frame // New field for stacktrace (nil when skipStacktrace is true) }
+    stacktrace []Frame // New field for stacktrace (nil when stacktrace is false) }
 ```